aarjish2007-sketch/Fake-News-Detection_NLP/README.md

 ## 🚀 How to Run this Project
 1. Clone this repository to your local machine.
 2. Install the required libraries using `pip install -r requirements.txt`.
+3. Download ISOT Fake News Dataset
-3. Open the Jupyter Notebook (`.ipynb` file) to view the code, visualisations, and model training steps.
+4. Open the Jupyter Notebook (`.ipynb` file) to view the code, visualisations, and model training steps.